LLM Inference Pipeline (Prefill vs Decode)

 Production pitfalls

-- Under-provisioning KV cache memory.
+- Running out of KV cache room.
 Decode reads the cache constantly.
-If you run out, the system thrashes. vLLM's PagedAttention manages this.
+If your GPU runs out, the system thrashes and latency spikes. vLLM's paged attention manages this smartly.
+See kv cache.

 Mental parallels (non-AI)